 Golden Bee, Shoreditch

 What: Booking a table is a pre-requisite for experiencing Golden Bee’s swish rooftop terrace, which should give you an idea of the VIP feeling a place like this evokes.
-A buzzy spot (pardon the pun), Golden Bee pulls in the crowds with its palm trees that are festooned with twinkling lights and the promise of sushi sharing platters for the table.
+A buzzy spot (pardon the pun), Golden Bee pulls in the crowds with its palm trees that are festooned with twinkling lights and the promise of sushi sharing platters for the table (which must be pre-ordered).
 The terrace closes at midnight, but guests who aren’t ready for the party to end can head downstairs to the Main Bar, where music and dancing rumbles on to the wee hours.

 Book now: Golden Bee

-What: Stratford is short on upmarket joints, so restaurant, bar and roof terrace Allegra is a welcome breath of fresh air.
+What: Stratford is a liittle short on swish joints, so restaurant, bar and roof terrace Allegra is a welcome addition for special occasions.
 Seven floors up, the extensive wrap around terrace is a sleek space featuring an abundance of plants, water features and neutral wooden tones and it’s also something of a sun-trap during the summer months.
 For the optimal Allegra experience, bag one of the oversized deck chairs and take advantage of a glass of fizz and a plate of oysters.